apache/incubator-pegasus-website/_docs/en/administration/rebalance.md

 ## Concept Section
 In Pegasus, rebalance mainly includes the following aspects:
-1. If a certain partition replica does not meet the requirement of one primary and two secondaries, a node needs to be selected to complete the missing replica.
+1. If a partition has less than 3 replicas (1 primary and 2 secondaries), a node needs to be selected to complete the missing replicas.
 This process in Pegasus is called `cure`.
-2. After all partitions meet the requirement of one primary and two secondaries, the number of replicas on each replica server in the cluster is adjusted to try to keep the number of replicas served by each machine at a similar level.
+2. After all partitions have 3 replicas each, all replicas need to be distributed evenly across the replica servers.
 This process in Pegasus is called `balance`.
-3. If a replica server has multiple disks mounted and provided to Pegasus for use through the configuration file `data_dirs`, the replica server should try to keep the number of replicas on each disk at a similar level.
+3. If a replica server has multiple disks mounted and provided to Pegasus through the configuration file `data_dirs`, the replica server should try to keep the number of replicas on each disk at a similar level.

 Based on these points, Pegasus has introduced some concepts to conveniently describe these situations:
 1. The Health Status of Partition